 The following documents are mandatory to study in Quebec:

-All the above documents must be submitted to the Vanier College Admissions Office in early August before registration begins.
+All the above documents must be submitted to the Vanier College Admissions Office before registration begins.

 Study Permit Processing Time: Government guidelines recommend a minimum processing time of 4 to 6 months for the Certificat d’acceptation du Québec (CAQ) and the study permit.
 Plan accordingly to ensure you have ample time to secure these documents.